AGWeb18/Portfolio/README.md

 #### **Solutions Consultant / Business Analyst**
 The amazing team at [360insights](https://360insights.com/) both widened, and deepened my proficiency in the business development, analysis and data wrangling skills.
 Working directly with the CFO and President, taught me the fundamentals of leadership, executive communication and 'top-down' thinking.

+## Projects

+#### **Twitch Streamer Analytics**
+A passion project that involves the entire data pipeline, from writing a script to collect data, aggregating the collected data into meaningful insights and communicating the results effectively.